sergiomontey/Data-Masking-Tool/README.md

 ## ❓ FAQ

-**Q: Is this tool free?**
-A: It's proprietary software by MonteyAI LLC for internal use.
-Not for public redistribution.

 **Q: Can I use this in production?**
 A: It's designed for test/dev environments.
 Production use requires additional security measures.